 Feminism is about changing the flawed systems we live in to actually, truly equal ones.
 And so it is with financial feminism.
 It’s not just about a select group of women getting rich and doing better.
 It’s about changing the financial systems we live in to actually be equal for every woman.

 That means it includes activism for parents, and for people who choose not to have kids.
 That means it includes earning more money and changing the tax system.
 It means that financial feminism is the work of systemic change on every level that women experience.

 To some, it would seem, being a financial feminist is the newest way to market oneself as ‘woke’ without having to do any of the real work of equality.

 Some are using this as the newest iteration of capitalist feminism.
 It’s the NFL protecting wife beaters but letting their players wear pink cleats during breast cancer awareness month.
 It’s Thinx promoting itself as a feminist company and firing people for getting pregnant.

 If your feminism is defined by your bank balance, than yes, getting rich is an act of feminism.
 If your feminism is rooted in all women getting free, you being rich doesn’t necessarily help the cause.

 Money Helps, But Money Can’t Be Our End Goal

 It would be a dishonest argument to say that money can’t make some of these situations better.
-Money is closely linked to freedom, control, and power in our current system.
+So, money is closely linked to freedom, control, and power in our current system.
 The more money you have, the more power you have.

 But we need to step back and take stock of what moves the needle for all women.
 What creates real change in our world?